Main content | back to top

 From 1989 to 1993, she held senior policy positions at the U.S. Department of Energy, including Deputy Secretary.
 She played a principal role in the development and enactment of the Energy Policy Act of 1992.
 From 1981 to 1987, she was an Associate Minority Counsel and Minority Counsel to the Energy and Commerce Committee of the U.S. House of Representatives.

-She is a member of the Board of Directors of Raytheon Company.
+She is a member of the Boards of Directors of Raytheon Company, Edison International and Southern California Edison.

 Member of the Audit Committee